LAST TRAIL STANDING

 🗺️ Course Overview

-Expect well-marked trails, top-tier aid, and beautiful woods from start to finish.
+Expect well-marked trails, top-tier aid, and nonstop scenic beauty.

-5K: A challenging trail version of the classic distance—great for runners looking to break into trail running.
+5K: A challenging trail take on the classic distance — perfect for new trail runners

 Race Timing: Provided by Miles of Smiles

-Race Day Details: Final instructions and race day logistics will be emailed 3 days before the race
+📧 Final race details will be emailed 3 days before the event

-Crew & drop bag support available for 50K runners at the 15.5-mile start/finish checkpoint
+50K runners: Crew access & drop bags available at the 15.5-mile Start/Finish checkpoint

 🥾 Hikers Welcome

-We encourage hikers to sign up for the 25K or 8-mile distances!
-You’ll have plenty of time to enjoy the trails and finish strong.
+Hikers are encouraged to join the 5K, 8-Mile or 25K distances.
+You’ll have ample time to enjoy the trails and finish strong.

 — Chad Shipley

-The full course map will not be released in advance.
+The full course map will not be released in advance (same course as 2025).
+This is intentional.
 We want the experience to unfold as a true adventure.
-What we can tell you is this: 99% of the race is on the beautiful wooded trails of Settlers Cabin Park.

 Ready to conquer every trail at Settlers?